metalman3797/Cura-Dremel-Printer-Plugin/README.md

 Will show this on the IdeaBuilder 3D20:
 ![Ideabuilder Screen](./docs/Ideabuilder_screen.jpg)

-**Nifty Feature:** The screenshot will work with the visualizer plugins, so feel free to try the "xray view" or "layer view" options if you like those visualizations better.
+**Nifty Feature:** The screenshot will work with the different visualizers, so feel free to try the "xray view" or "layer view" options if you like those visualizations better.

 6. Click "File->Save As", or "save to file", selecting .g3drem as the output file format.